 Michael Bennet U.S. Senator for ColoradoMenu

-As Michael looks to the future of health care, he is focused on increasing competition in rural communities and lowering costs with his latest proposal, Medicare-X. He will continue to fight for better care for children, with bills such as the Advancing Care for Exceptional (ACE) Kids Act, and for resources to combat the opioid crisis, which has devastated communities throughout Colorado.
-As a forward-thinker in this exciting era of precision medicine and gene editing, Michael will continue his bipartisan efforts to advance innovation and research in Colorado and across the country.
+As Michael looks to the future of health care, he is focused on increasing competition in rural communities and lowering costs with his proposal, Medicare-X. He will continue to fight for better care for children, with bills such as the Give Kids a Chance Act, and for resources to combat the mental health and substance use crisis, which has devastated communities throughout Colorado.
+Michael is currently working on bipartisan legislation to ensure Medicare beneficiaries have coverage for innovative tests that can detect multiple types of cancer before symptoms develop.

-Although the Affordable Care Act expanded health insurance coverage to more than 20 million people, too many Americans still live in areas with limited competition and unaffordable health care costs.
-Medicare-X would change that.
+Too many Coloradans have had to make choices about health care that no one else in the industrialized world has had to make.
+It is unacceptable.
+In rural communities, limited competition leaves many Coloradans with fewer choices, and, in some cases, only one high-cost option.
+Although the Affordable Care Act (ACA) expanded health insurance coverage to more than 20 million people, too many Americans still live in areas with limited competition and unaffordable health care costs.

 Medicare-X would use Medicare's network of doctors, require similar reimbursement rates, and guarantee the essential health benefits established in the ACA for families, such as maternity care and mental health services.
 Additionally, it would ensure access to affordable prescription drugs by offering prices negotiated in conjunction with the Medicare Part D program.